mattcaron/onepagepoints/README.md

 # Tricks

 Sometime xelatex fails randomly. it occurs when it doesn't have enough RAM.
-I have 4G RAM without swap, and if I have too much tabs in Firefox, xelatex will fail wit random error.
+I have 4G RAM without swap, and if I have too much tabs in Firefox, xelatex will fail with random error.